spring1843/go-dsa/graph/README.md

 ### Searching Graphs

-When working with graphs, it is often necessary to search to solve different problems.
+When working with graphs, it is often necessary to search them in order to solve problems.
 The efficiency of the algorithm used depends on the order in which the graph is searched.
 Two commonly used search methods are:

 * **Breadth First Search - BFS** used to find the shortest path
 * **Depth First Search - DFS** often a subroutine, in another algorithm.
 Used in maze traversal, cycle finding, and pathfinding